 Social and Impact Get their Turn

 One of my new favorite events is SoCap (Social Capital Markets) event, held each year in SF.
-I’m a newbie to this, but the conference itself has been around for many years, bringing together leaders in social/impact space, entrepreneurs and The event head-quarters are located in The Hub, in downtown SF, which today is a hot-bed of social/impact start-ups.
-Social entrepreneurship is a hot topic these days on college campuses, at events, and in mid-life crises.
+I’m a newbie to this, but the conference itself has been around for many years, bringing together leaders in social/impact space, Fellows and The event head-quarters are located in The Hub, in downtown SF, which today is a hot-bed of social/impact start-ups.
+Social Fellowship is a hot topic these days on college campuses, at events, and in mid-life crises.

 Another event for social/impact space is the Take Action!
 Impact Investment event – held annually in SF, and bringing together investors interested in the impact/social investment space.